 +420 Country Code, Wink Wink

 No one seems to know how the Czech Republic got the country code 420, wink wink.

 Czechs love weed.
-Maybe not as much as beer, but I’ve never seen so much weed in my life.
+Maybe not as much as beer, but we’ve never seen so much weed in our lives.
 It’s everywhere.
 In fact, they smoke more weed here than in most other European countries.

 Kids & Babies in Bars

 Bars can, and are, a family-friendly experience in Prague.
-I can’t tell you how many times I’ve seen mother’s nursing infants in bars here.
-Kids are as welcome in bars in the Czech Republic as they are in a McDonald’s.
+In fact, we can’t even remember how many times we’ve seen mothers nursing infants in bars here.
+Kids are as welcome in bars in the Czech Republic as they are in McDonald’s.

 Before you get your panties in a bunch over the topic, kids are for the most part very well behaved here.
 You won’t see them running around like little, loud drunks annoying everyone else.
 So, it’s really not a big deal.

 We’re the first to admit that fashion isn’t our number one priority…or even number 71.
 But OMFG fashion here is just terrible.
 Think nude colored pantyhose, 80s women’s dress shoes, socks and sandals.
 Argh!

 Shopping in Prague is not an exciting proposition.
 We can’t tell you how many times we have gone out to buy something and come back empty handed because the best options were H&M or Lindex.
 And before you say, “oh, but H&M has some nice stuff.” come to Prague.
 The selection isn’t the same here as it is in New York, Sweden, or Germany.

 We don’t know why but fashion trends are not making it to this Central European country.